gravitational/careers/challenges/systems/challenge-2.md

 ### Library

-* Implement a round-robin request forwarder to forward requests to upstreams
+* Implement a round-robin request forwarder to forward requests to multiple upstreams

 ### Server

+* Use mTLS authentication to have the server verify identity of the client and client of the server
 * Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
-* Use mTLS authentication to have the server verify identity of the client and client of the server
 * Accept and forward requests to upstreams using library

 ## Level 3